wang-arthur/arthurzwang.com/_projects/special-issue-site.md

     published special issue of *American Literature* on "Critical AI: A Field in Formation."
-This publication announcement was the first I'd heard of the issue, though I'd been working on an article related to that topic.
-I am privileged to have access to various academic networks and affiliations with well-resourced institutions and organizations, and I have also follow the journal closely, having published an article in one of its special issues just the previous year, subscribing for email updates, and later participating in a small weeklong workshop with the journal's longtime editor.
-Even with all these access points, I was caught unaware of the special issue until it was already complete.
+This publication announcement was the first I'd heard of the issue, though I'd been working on an article related to the topic.
+I'm privileged to have access to various academic networks and organizations, and I also follow the journal closely, but even with these access points, I was caught unaware of the special issue until it was already published.

-3. While compiling submissions data for *Post45 Journal, an open-access peer-reviewed journal I now co-edit, I found a troubling discrepancy between the journal's historical acceptance rates for single articles (around 15%) and articles appearing in special issues (over 90%).
+3. While compiling submissions data for *Post45 Journal*, an open-access peer-reviewed journal I now co-edit, I found a troubling gulf between the journal's historical acceptance rates for single articles and articles appearing in special issues.
 Although some gap between these rates might be justifiable (or at least explainable) due to varying demographics and circumstances of submission (authors in special issues tend to be more senior;
     they also receive more thorough pre-peer review editing by guest